harryhope/hooked-on-redux/README.md

 ### The Hook
 You are now ready to start writing components using `useHookedOnState`.

 `useHookedOnState` is a [react hook](https://reactjs.org/docs/hooks-intro.html) that looks and functions similar to the [`useState`](https://reactjs.org/docs/hooks-state.html) hook.
-The only difference is it allows you to update a redux store instead of local component state by specifying a slice of the global state to modify along with a default value in case nothing is there.
+The only difference is it allows you to update a Redux store instead of local component state by specifying a slice of the global state to modify along with a default value in case nothing is there.

 ```jsx
 const Counter = props => {